chenxun233/NIC_driver_cpp/readme.md

 The `DMAMemoryAllocator` manages both address spaces.
 The figure above shows how the memory pool and descriptors work together, allowing the NIC to access packet data indirectly through descriptors.

+## Data Flow: NIC ↔ Host

+Data transfer between the NIC and host occurs through a **two-step IOVA addressing mechanism**:

+### Step 1: Descriptor Ring IOVA
+The NIC's DMA engine is configured with the **IOVA of the descriptor ring** itself.
+The driver writes this base address to specific NIC registers during initialization.
+This tells the NIC where to find the descriptor ring in memory.

+### Step 2: Packet Buffer IOVA (Linked via Descriptors)
+Each descriptor in the ring contains the **IOVA of a packet buffer**.
+The NIC reads these IOVAs from the descriptors to know where to DMA the actual packet data.

+### RX Path (NIC → Host)
+1. Driver allocates packet buffers from the memory pool
+2. Driver writes packet buffer IOVAs into RX descriptors
+3. Driver writes the descriptor ring's IOVA to NIC registers (RDT - RX Descriptor Tail)
+4. NIC reads descriptors from the ring using the descriptor ring IOVA
+5. NIC extracts packet buffer IOVAs from each descriptor
+6. NIC DMAs received packets directly into packet buffers using their IOVAs
+7. NIC marks descriptors as "done" (DD bit set)
+8. Driver reads completed descriptors and retrieves packet data from buffers

+### TX Path (Host → NIC)
+1. Driver fills packet buffers with data to transmit
+2. Driver writes packet buffer IOVAs into TX descriptors
+3. Driver updates the descriptor ring tail pointer (TDT register)
+4. NIC reads descriptors from the ring using the descriptor ring IOVA
+5. NIC extracts packet buffer IOVAs from each descriptor
+6. NIC DMAs packet data from buffers using their IOVAs and transmits
+7. NIC marks descriptors as "done" (DD bit set)
+8. Driver cleans completed descriptors and returns buffers to the memory pool

+**Key Insight:** The NIC never directly accesses host virtual addresses.
+All DMA operations use IOVAs, with a two-level indirection: ring IOVA → descriptor → packet buffer IOVA.

 ### Free Stack

 ![Free Stack Structure](figures/free_stack.png)